-Pupils are assessed termly using national curriculum levels, and tracked using a school-wide spreadsheet.
+Pupils are assessed termly using the Standards Descriptors, and tracked using a school-wide spreadsheet.
 Moderation portfolio assessment tasks are administered after each topic covered.
-These are included in the school's RE portfolio and in class RE planning folders.
+These are included in individual green pupil folders for each pupil which follow them through the school.